What are my 401(k) options?

-- State and federal income taxes will take a “bite” out of your distribution.
+- Federal (and, if applicable, state) income taxes will take a “bite” out of your distribution.
 When you were making contributions to your 401(k), you most likely did so with pre-tax dollars.
 In addition, employer contributions to a qualified plan on your behalf were also tax deferred.
-Upon distribution, you have to pay current income taxes on all pre-tax contributions and earnings.
+Upon distribution, you have to pay current income taxes on all pretax contributions and earnings.

 - There is a 20% mandatory federal income withholding tax that is applied to eligible rollover distributions.
 If you elect to receive a check directly from your employer, you will only receive 80% of your distribution.
 In essence, if you expect to receive a check for $100,000, your employer will withhold 20%, or $20,000, and send you a check for $80,000.

-- A 10% IRS penalty may also apply (also known as a premature distribution penalty).
-Generally, if you are under age 59 1/2 you will have to pay the IRS an additional 10% penalty when you file your federal income taxes next year.
-There are certain exceptions to this rule, such as death, disability, or substantially equal payments.
+- A 10% IRS penalty may also apply (also known as a premature distribution penalty tax).
+Generally, if you are under age 59 ½ you will have to pay the IRS an additional 10% penalty when you file your federal income taxes next year.
+There are certain exceptions to this rule, such as death, disability, or if your form of benefit is a series of substantially equal payments.

-Compare the after-tax accumulation of currently taxable and tax-deferred accounts with our Lump-Sum Tax Deferral Calculator.
+Compare the after-tax accumulation of currently taxable and tax-deferred accounts with our Taxable vs.tax-advantaged savings calculator.

 Neither New York Life Insurance Company nor its agents provide personal, legal, or tax advice.
 Please consult your own legal or tax advisor to find out how the general concepts mentioned in this article may or may not apply to your personal circumstances.